 That makes me pretty happy and peppy!

-Effectively Allow Employees To Test Out
+Effectively Allow Employees to Test Out

-Sometimes testing out can be effective, other times it’s not a great solution.
+Sometimes, testing out can be effective; other times, it’s not a great solution.

-Employees could either choose to take the test and if they didn’t pass, they’d take the course or a portion of the course they didn’t know.
-If they passed the test then they were done and qualified to get access to the application.
-On the other hand, if they took the course, they didn’t need to pass the test too.
+Employees could either choose to take the test and, if they didn’t pass, take the course or a portion of the course they didn’t know.
+If they passed the test, they were done and qualified to get access to the application.
+On the other hand, if they took the course, they didn’t need to pass the test, either.

 When Testing Out Works

 A good needs analysis should tell you who your audience is.
-Just be careful not to assume too much about your audience and don’t assume the needs analysis will tell you everything about your audience.
+Just be careful not to assume too much about your audience, and don’t assume the needs analysis will tell you everything about your audience.

 When Testing Out Might Not Work

-Allowing employees to test out of training might just be a waste of time for you while not saving the organization or employees any time or money.
+Allowing employees to test out of training might be a waste of time for you while not saving the organization or employees any time or money.

-Why bother building a test-out process into a course when the content isn’t even required?
-A lot of training is optional and employees 100% opt into it.
+Why bother building a test-out process into a course when the content isn’t required?
+A lot of training is optional, and employees 100% opt into it.
 If that’s the case, there’s no reason to allow them to test out of taking it.
 If it’s not required in the first place, they don’t need to test out of it!

 Horribly written multiple-choice questions won’t help properly assess employees if they know something.